• Home

 5) Take meds.
 When I'm sick, I usually take some Paracetamol or Ibuprofen during the day - sometimes I alternate between these (always seek your own medical advice first).
 For the cold or flu, I live by the 'Lemsip Max capsules', they rock.
 Rock my world.
 In fact, they are so good they almost convince me that I am fully healed, until they wear off that is...
 They have caffeine in them too which is great at giving that boost that we desperately need as teachers!

 I also live by 'Sudafed' nasal spray for bunged up or runny noses.
 It works wonders.
+Cough / sore throat lozenges with menthol are great at numbing throat pain as well.

 6) Try and take it easy when teaching.
 This is the tough one.
-We don't have desk jobs where we can sit most of the day: we need to be front and center stage.
+We don't have desk jobs where we can sit most of the day: we need to be front and centre stage.
 For those days when you are feeling rubbish, just let the students know.
 Mine are always very lovely and sympathetic with me when I do, which really helps.
 If you can get students doing something which isn't too demanding on you physically, then that's better too.
 Lots of peer assessment or independent work, or maybe an appropriate video clip are just some ideas.
 You can then get students to come up to speak to you individually which is much less physically taxing.

 7) Eat and drink.
 This needs to be made a priority when sick as we often don't get time for much of either during the day.
 Keep those fluids going all day long and get some nice hot soup or something at lunch too.